-Inventories and Cost of Cost of Goods Sold
+Inventories and Cost of Goods Sold

-Until regulatory approval of Galafold, the Company expensed all manufacturing costs of Galafold as research and development expense.
-Upon regulatory approval, the Company began capitalizing costs related to the purchase and manufacture of Galafold.
+Prior to regulatory approval of GALAFOLD, the Company expensed all manufacturing costs related to GALAFOLD as research and development expense.
+Upon regulatory approval, the Company began capitalizing costs related to the purchase and manufacture of GALAFOLD.

-Inventories are stated at the lower of cost or market determined by the first-in, first-out method.
-Inventories are reviewed periodically to identify slowmoving or obsolete inventory based on projected sales activity as well as product shelf-life.
+Inventories are stated at the lower of cost and net realizable value, determined by the first-in, first-out method.
+Inventories are reviewed periodically to identify slow-moving or obsolete inventory based on projected sales activity as well as product shelf-life.
 In evaluating the recoverability of inventories produced, the probability that revenue will be obtained from the future sale of the related inventory is considered and inventory value is written down for inventory quantities in excess of expected requirements.
 Expired inventory is disposed of and the related costs are recognized as cost of product sales in the consolidated statements of operations.